ISUgenomics/geospatialworkbook/IntroPhotogrammetry/OpenDroneMap/03-ODM-georeferencing.md

 ## **geo_utils** python utility: installation

 **[geo_utils](https://github.com/ISUgenomics/geo_utils)** (GitHub repo) is an evolving collection of Python utilities tailored for geospatial analysis, developed at ISU as a part of the virtual research support for the USDA scientist.
 These utilities are designed to complement photogrammetry analysis using ODM software, enhancing the robustness of processing pipelines especially when calculations are executed on an HPC cluster.
-The GitHub repo contains a few small utilities useful in Land Surveying Tasks:
+The GitHub repo contains a few small utilities useful in land surveying tasks:

 * [gcp_to_aruco_mapper.py](https://github.com/ISUgenomics/geo_utils/tree/main#gcp-to-aruco-mapper) - maps custom GCP IDs to corresponding ArUco marker IDs in imagery based on the distance between GCP coordinates and image GPS